-If you’re a regular Fun-A-Day reader, you know I’m not a fan of worksheets . . . but I do love a good printable.
-Coupled with hands-on activities, printables are a great tool to have in the ol’ teaching arsenal.
+If you’re a regular Fun-A-Day reader, you know I’m not a fan of preschool worksheets . . . but I do love a good printable.
+Coupled with hands-on activities, printables are great tools to have in the ol’ teaching arsenal.
 Bonus if the printables can be used multiple ways.

 And these printable bunny shape mats can definitely be used a few different ways.
 I’ll share how we use them below, but feel free to put your own creative spin on them.
 And then tell me about it, as I’m always looking for new ideas.

-While I know rabbits make everyone think of Easter, I also think these shape mats would work well during a general spring theme, a forest theme, a pet theme, or whenever the kids are learning more about animals.
+While I know rabbits make everyone think of Easter, these shape mats also work well during a general spring theme, a forest theme, a pet theme, or whenever the kids are learning more about animals.

 You might not need all of these materials, but here’s what we used (I may get commissions for purchases made through links in this post):

 Print out whichever mats you’d like to use.
-You can print them on card stock to make them thicker, but regular printer paper will work just fine.
+Print them on card stock to make the mats thicker, but regular printer paper will work just fine.

-If you don’t want to laminate them, place the shape mats in sheet protectors to ensure they last longer.
+If you don’t want to laminate them, place the shape mats in dry erase pockets to ensure they last longer.
 If using play dough, the laminated versions work best.